 We mentioned this a couple of times, but some people may not know what the difference is.
 At the handlebars of modern retro bicycles, there is a shifter.
 This is what you use to change gears.
 However, gears can be changed internally, or externally.

 With an internal drivetrain, the cable from the shifter, the one that actuates the shift, goes inside your rear hub.
 The rear hub is where the entire shifting mechanism is, but you can't see anything from the outside.
 There are some obvious benefits here.
 For starters, the elements can't do much harm since all moving parts are housed inside the hub.
 Also, if you do hit or crash your bike, chances are the internal gearing system will remain undamaged, which is more than can be said about derailleurs.
 However, adjusting such a system, or changing the cable, is very difficult.
-It will more than likely require a trip to your local bike shop.
+It will more than likely require a trip to your local bike shop near you.

 With external drivetrains, the shifter's cable terminates into a derailleur.
 The derailleur moves your chain up and down on sprockets, each of which has a different number of teeth.
 More teeth equal an easier gear, while less teeth equal a more difficult gear.
 Even though this can easily be impacted by mud or dirt, cleaning and maintaining it is actually pretty easy.
 The bigger issue is the derailleur that you have sticking out the back of your bike, since you can easily smash it on something if you aren't careful.
 On the other hand, maintaining and adjusting this kind of system is a piece of cake, even if you need to change the cable.